The 30 Most Famous Photographers (And What We Can Learn from Them)

 Philadelphia Museum of Art: the Paul Strand Retrospective Collection, 1915 – 1975.
 Paul Strand is most known for his street photography.

-Paul Strand was an American photographer, often credited for establishing photography as an art form.
-His work spans several genres, but his street photography is the most well-known.
+Paul Strand was an American photographer who played a pivotal role in establishing photography as a recognized art form.
+His work spans various genres, but he is especially noted for his street photography.

 What can we learn from Paul Strand?